urbit/urbit.org-reloaded/content/blog/hoon-4-lispers.md

 +++
-title = "Hoon for Lispers"
-date = "2023-06-15"
-description = "Lisp is an éminence grise of programming.
+title = "A Perspective on Lisp and Hoon" date = "2023-06-15" description = "Lisp is an éminence grise of programming.
 How does Hoon compare?"